You are here

 It was at the mid-point of the garden platform and at the outer edge of the wall that Jefferson constructed what he interchangeably called his "temple" or "pavilion."
 In a memorandum dating probably from 1807 he simply called it "a Pavilion for the center of the south long walk of the garden."6 The reference is to the ten foot wide path that ran the length of the garden along the edge of the retaining wall.
-No drawing has been found of the building, but Jefferson's memorandum is particularly detailed, and when considered in light of archaeological evidence, the building that stands today has satisfied in almost every major way the questions which arise when a reconstruction is attempted.
+No drawing has been found of the building, but Jefferson's memorandum is particularly detailed, and when considered in light of archaeological evidence, the building that stands today has satisfied in almost every major way the questions that arise when a reconstruction is attempted.